Using a slow cooker for vegetables can be very different to cooking tough cuts of meat.

-The joy of prepping and forgetting
+The trick to prepping and forgetting when slow cooking vegetables

 Due to the high water content of vegetables, it’s important not to cook them for hours and hours.
 So, rather than using the traditional “leave for eight hours while you go to work” approach, many vegetarian slow cooker recipes are cooked for just three or four hours.
 The beauty of this timeline is that you can do some preparation, throw everything in the slow cooker, do the washing up and then have a few free hours to read stories to your kids, help them with homework, go for a walk, run errands and so on.
 Best of all, after dinner, there is often only one pot to wash up!